 Your break-even point is probably one of the most effective pieces of info when controlling the stresses your company’s profitability.
 Let’s start with an easy definition: break-even point is the amount of sales that you need to generate to cover your entire variable and fixed prices.
 That implies that the company hasn’t made any profit, […]

 Every business, regardless of whether it is some MNC giant or that small bakery towards the end of your street, needs to manage its cash flow properly in order to survive.
 Many small companies believe that the statement of cashflow conveys the same information as the income statement.
 The reality though, is different.

 Now that you know why working capital is critically important to keep an organization running, the next step is to estimate how much you need.
 Hypothetically speaking, if all transactions were in cash and done with no time lag, the working capital requirement would be zero.
-To illustrate this point, let’s suppose a company buys […]
+Can the working capital requirement be zero?
+Let’s suppose […]